cwseitz/cwseitz.github.io-docs/md/c-vs-python-bubble-sort-performance.md

 print('Execution time: %s ms' % str(1000*(end - start)))
 ```

 In the end you will find that you get comparable performance to the pure C implementation.
 After all, the bulk of the computation is executed by compiled C code.
-In addition to that, users of the bubbles.sort() function will appreciate the simplicity and ability to integrate the module into existing python packages.
-Hooray!
+In addition to that, users of the bubbles.sort() function will appreciate the simplicity and ability to integrate the module into existing python packages